Mahindra launches new range of lightweight tractors

 Mahindra Tractors, a division of the Mahindra Group and a leading global tractor manufacturer, on August 15 launched its technologically advanced line of tractors.
 Mahindra OJA was launched in Cape Town, South Africa, promising to revolutionise farming.

-The Indian company introduced a series of new tractors based on three OJA platforms: sub compact, compact, small utility and large utility.
+The Indian company introduced a series of new tractors based on four OJA platforms: sub-compact, compact, small utility and large utility.

-The Sub Compact is designed specifically fo the USA market whereas the Compact and Small Utility will be available for the US, India, and ASEAN.
+The sub-compact model is designed specifically for the USA market whereas the compact and small utility models will be available for the US, India and ASEAN.
+The large utility tractor will be unveiled a year from now.

-Mahindra & Mahindra also introduced seven new tractor models for the Indian market on the compact and small utility platforms, all equipped with standard 4WD.
+Under OJA's compact and small utility platforms, the company introduced seven new tractor models for the Indian market, all equipped with standard 4WD.

 These models cover a power range of 20HP to 40HP (14.91kW to 29.82kW), offering exceptional platform versatility and effectiveness to manage a wide range of agricultural tasks, it said.